GretiCani/mongo-spring-boot/README.md

-# Spring Boot with Official MongoDB Java Driver
+# Spring Boot with MongoDB
+Demo both the official MongoDB Java driver and Spring Data.
 MongoDB v.
 3.6 and up.

 ## Seed Data